-The California State University, Long Beach (CSULB) Center for Latino Community Health, Evaluation, and Leadership Training was established in 2005 to support and create diverse community health initiatives.
+The California State University, Long Beach (CSULB) Center for Latino Community Health, Evaluation, and Leadership Training was established in 2005 and closed in 2013.
+It’s goal was to support and create diverse community health initiatives.
 Our programmatic approach combines community-based participatory research and promotores’ efforts to create and increase access to culturally and linguistically-relevant health education, prevention, screening, and treatment.
 As part of our commitment to health promotion and community engagement, we established the CSULB Centro Salud es Cultura in downtown Long Beach.
-The Centro serves as a home for community and university leadership to foster educational and wellness initiatives, as well as to celebrate Latino culture through music, art, film and literature.
-The goal is to create opportunities for health, educational, and cultural promotion programming aimed at improving the lives of underserved Latinos.
+The Centro served as a home for community and university leadership to foster educational and wellness initiatives, as well as to celebrate Latino culture through music, art, film and literature.
+The goal was to create opportunities for health, educational, and cultural promotion programming aimed at improving the lives of under-served Latinos.
 The launching of the CSULB Centro Salud es Cultura created opportunities for community residents, youth, civic leaders, and university faculty to dialogue and engage in programs and activities regarding pertinent issues affecting Latinos.

 1205 Pine Ave #102.